ROSEN, THE FIRST FILING FIRM, Encourages Franklin BSP Realty Trust, Inc. Investors to Secure Counsel Before Important Deadline in Securities Class Action First Filed by the Firm – FBRT

 WHAT TO DO NEXT: To join the Franklin BSP Realty Trust, Inc. class action, go to https://rosenlegal.com/submit-form/?case_id=53434 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email case@rosenlegal.com for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than April 27, 2026.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources, or any meaningful peer recognition.
+Many of these firms do not actually handle securities class actions, but are merely middlemen that refer clients or partner with law firms that actually litigate the cases.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved at that time, the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.

 DETAILS OF THE CASE: According to the lawsuit, defendants throughout the Class Period made false and/or misleading statements and/or failed to disclose that: (1) Defendants recklessly overstated Franklin BSP Realty Trust’s prospects; (2) Defendants recklessly overstated Franklin BSP realty Trust’s ability to maintain the $0.355 dividend; and (3) as a result, defendants’ statements about Franklin BSP Realty Trust’s business, operations, and prospects were materially false and misleading and/or lacked a reasonable basis at all relevant times.
 When the true details entered the market, the lawsuit claims that investors suffered damages.